 If your score is on the lower part of the scale, it means you have Low severity vulnerabilities on your site.
 These vulnerabilities might not individually constitute a critical risk, but we want to emphasize that even though your score is relatively low, this does not mean you are not at risk.
 Low findings may not individually compromise your security, but in combination with each other, they can be used for more advanced attacks.

-You have Medium severity findings to take care off
+You have Medium severity findings to take care of

-A score between 6-10 means you have one or more critical security issues to take care of immediately.
+A score between 7.0-8.9 means you have one or more crucial security issues to take care of immediately.
 About 30% of our users have high severity findings in their reports.
 If the Detectify scanner identifies one or more High severity findings on your site, these will automatically pull you up its specific CVSS score, since these vulnerabilities individually represent such a high risk.

-The easiest way to lower your score is to solve all High severity vulnerabilities as soon as possible.
+The easiest way to lower your score is to solve all High and Critical severity vulnerabilities as soon as possible.

 If you have any questions about the score, or need any help validating your findings, send us a note on firstname.lastname@example.org and we be more than happy to help you.